PseudoPau/ThesisLog/Writing/Operational Manual V2(W7).md

 Cloud is composed by the cultural production happening on digital platforms, structuring the new collective memory.

-Stories are critical sites for operation.
+Stories are maps for system thinking critical sites for operation.
 Conversations are informal education among each other.

-Design means setting up rubrics for decision.
+Design means setting up rubrics and making decision.
 Architecture is the art of assembling disparate images into new wholes.

+Huge amounts of energy and natural resources are funneled to servers and data centers instead of "production and reproduction".

 ## Narrative ##